deepeshbarod80/linux-home/Core_Components.md

 - **Optimize Performance**: Tune the kernel, manage services, or configure storage effectively.
 - **Automate Tasks**: Use the shell and tools to streamline server management.

 ---

-### Next Steps
-- Practice exploring each component on a Linux machine (e.g., check the kernel version, list services, navigate the filesystem).
-- Let me know the next topic (e.g., "Linux File Permissions" or "Process Management") or any specific questions about this one, and I’ll provide equally clear and practical notes!
-- If you want, I can suggest exercises or scenarios to reinforce these concepts (e.g., "Set up a basic web server to see systemd and filesystem in action").

----